About Mount Kailash Parvat

 Tibetan Buddhists trust that Kailash is the home of the Buddha Demchok who symbolizes supreme harmony.
 They also state it was on this sacred mountain that Buddhism relocates Bön as the primary religion of Tibet.
 According to myth, Milarepa, winner of Tantric Buddhism, arrived in Tibet to challenge Naro-Bonchung, who was the spokesperson of Bön.
 The two magicians engaged in a great sorcerous battle, but neither was able to gain a crucial advantage.
 Buddhism in Tibet known as the religion “Bon” believes Mount Kailash as the abode of the sky goddess Sipaimen.
 In Jainism, Kailash is known as Mount Ashtapada and is the place where the creator of their faith, Rishabhadeva, attained freedom from rebirth.

-Places of Interest during visit to Holy Kailash
+Important Places of Interest near Holy Mt.
+Kailash and Lake Mansarovar

 Tirthapuri, positioned northwest of Mount Kailash in Western Tibet are intimately associated with Padmasambhava (Guru Rinpoche).
 It is one of the interesting places near Kailash, pilgrims particularly come here after completing their kailash pilgrimage.
 They bathe in the pools fed by the holy springs and also pay a visit to the cave and monastery which is connected with Guru Pinpoche and has his footprints.
 The barren landscape around the Tirthapuri hot spring is filled with steam and colorful prayer flags stretched across the river gorge makes this spot a scenic & magical view for all.
 Read More